tla-reuse-lib/knork/pedagogocal cases/Combi Oven-Convention Steamer.md

 -   to evaluate skills of students related to the use of personal computer and basic software for typed documents (as word);

 -   to check if all students have google account (gmail and password).
-Usually it happens that students have android spartphone and gmail account but they don’t remember the password; in some cases it is possible to activate password recovery procedure but in some others cases it is necessary to create a new account.
+Usually it happens that students have android smartphone and gmail account but they don’t remember the password; in some cases it is possible to activate password recovery procedure but in some others cases it is necessary to create a new account.
 This activities can take some hours of lessons.

 **ICT tool(s)**